ethereum/beacon-APIs/apis/validator/README.md

 ## Specification

 The API specification has been written in [OpenAPI 3.0](https://swagger.io/docs/specification/about/) and is provided in the [beacon_node_oapi.yaml](./../../beacon-node-oapi.yaml) file alongside this document.

-For convenience, this specification has been uploaded to SwaggerHub [here](https://ethereum.github.io/eth2.0-APIs/).